edenobrega/multimode-hangman-5p/TESTING.md

 *index.html shown at 1280px*

 ### Unfixed Bugs
+JSHint gave me two warnings in script.js the first is about variables and confusing semantics, but the variable in question is used only once and is directly above the loop and is used to set how many times the loop should loop, and while I could just make multiple calls to each key of the keyboard, this way allows me the option to add different languages and punctuation to the html and not having to change this loop.
+The second warning is the same but having the variable in question at the top of the file rather than inside the function will fit the format of having all options at the top of the file.
+And the undefined variable is a [interface](https://developer.mozilla.org/en-US/docs/Web/API/URLSearchParams) that helps working with url params

 ### Code Validation
 For validation I used two tools from w3, for html I used [Nu Html Checker](https://validator.w3.org/nu/), for css I used [CSS Validation Service](https://jigsaw.w3.org/css-validator/) and for jscript I used [jshint](https://jshint.com/)